bentlema/puppet-tutorial-pe/tutorial/vbox/06-Puppet-Code-Practice.md

 Next time puppet runs on the puppet master, you'll notice that those packages get installed.

-Wow, that was a lot for just installing packages.
-We've learned a bit more about node definitions in the site.pp
+### Top-level Scope

 Note:  node definitions can only be made at the top-level in the site.pp

+**Top-Scope** is another way of saying **Globally-visible**.

-Also, any variable declared in the site.pp is automatically a top-scope variable.
+Any variable declared in the `site.pp` is automatically a top-scope variable.
 Top-scope variables are accessible throughout all of your puppet code by referencing them with '$::varname'

-New in Puppet 3.8.x is that any manifest at the top level is automatically read, in additional to the site.pp, though I would recommend having ONLY a site.pp, and not introducing other manifests at the top level, as this can cause ordering issues if you are reading in hiera data to set top-scope variables, and trying to use those variables in other manifests at the top-scope.
+New in Puppet 3.8 (and later) is that any manifest at the top level is automatically read, in additional to the `site.pp`, though I would recommend having ONLY a site.pp, and not introducing other manifests at the top level as this can cause ordering issues if you are reading in hiera data to set top-scope variables, and trying to use those variables in other manifests at the top-scope.

+### Affecting resource parameter defaults

 Something else to simplify the code for our common_packages class:  Notice that we have several packages, and we are doing the "ensure => 'installed'" for all of them.